 So let’s take a look at some successful examples of the furniture effect.
 And in many of these examples, the students had direct input into the design process.

 That’s important because every solution should be catered to the specific needs and context of your school’s challenges and opportunities.
 Getting feedback from students is a great way to help clarify and flesh out these parameters.

-According to the same informal learning space report from Sheffield Hallam University cited above, these are some of the factors that were important to their students: destination, identity, conversations, community, retreat, timely, human factors, resources, and refreshment.
+According one report from a UK school, these are factors that were important to their students: destination, identity, conversations, community, retreat, timely, human factors, resources, and refreshment.

 These elements dovetail with the characteristics that Herman Miller Education identifies as universal hallmarks of informal learning space solutions:

 Reimaging & Repurposing Hallways